RahulSDeshpande/tyriar.github.io/p/code-license.md

 ---
 layout      : plain
 title       : Code license
+socialimage : /images/general/logo.png
 ---

 Unless otherwise stated, within the article or linked GitHub project, all code within the articles of this blog is released under [Unlicense][1].